 - Santa Cruz

 - Guadalquivir Riverside

 - Plaza de la Encarnacion

 Food Recommendations for Seville

-Puratasca – A designer tapas restaurant, off the beaten path, in a suburban neighborhood.
-Full of flavor and great for your wallet too.
+Puratasca – A designer tapas restaurant, off the beaten path, in a suburban neighbourhood.
+Full of flavour and great for your wallet too.
 Refreshing sangria to go with your meal.
-Ensure you get the lolly pop tempura chorizo skewers with curry sauce.
+Ensure you get the lollypop tempura chorizo skewers with curry sauce.
 To die for!
 Shown above are the pork tacos, also delicious.

 Marriage days survived: 45